autistic-symposium/generative-sol/README.md

 # FilmmakerDAO Season 0 NFT Drop

-FilmmakerDAO Season 0 NFT drop, named **Storytelling Card**, is a "[Loot Project](https://www.lootproject.com/)"-inspired ERC721 collection.
+FilmmakerDAO Season 0 NFT drop, named **Storytelling Card**, is a "[Loot Project](https://www.lootproject.com/)"-inspired ERC721 collection, written by [@bt3gl](https://twitter.com/bt3gl) and deployed to [FilmmakerDAO](https://twitter.com/filmmakerDAO)'s community-owned treasury.

 The NFT SVGs are generated randomly on chain with the metadata in the smart contract.
+You can check the collection on [OpenSea](https://opensea.io/thefilmmakerdao.eth).

-You may deploy this smart contract on Ethereum or EVM compatible network.
+ You might deploy this smart contract on Ethereum or EVM compatible network.
+Below are the steps.

 ---